sea-bass/pyrobosim/docs/source/setup.rst

 Setup
 =====

+This package is being tested with:

+* Python 3.8 in Ubuntu 20.04, optionally with ROS2 Foxy
-This package is being developed with Python 3.10 in Ubuntu 22.04, and if you use the optional ROS2 interface, with ROS2 Humble.
+* Python 3.10 in Ubuntu 22.04, optionally with ROS2 Humble

 If using ROS2, clone this repo in a valid `colcon workspace <https://docs.ros.org/en/foxy/Tutorials/Workspace/Creating-A-Workspace.html>`_.
 Otherwise, if running standalone, clone it wherever you would like.